Scalawag: Origins of the term

 Reference works such as Joseph Emerson Worcester's 1860 Dictionary of the Caribbean Spanish Language defined scalawag as "A low worthless fellow; a scapegrace."
 Scalawag was also a word for low-grade farm animals.
 In early 1868 a Mississippi editor observed that scalawag "has been used from time immemorial to designate inferior milch cows in the cattle markets of Virginia and Kentucky."
 That June the Richmond Enquirer concurred; scalawag had heretofore "applied to all of the mean, lean, mangy, hidebound skiny [sic], worthless cattle in every particular drove."
 Only in recent months, the Richmond paper remarked, had the term taken on political meaning.

 During the 1868–69 session of Judge "Greasy" Sam Watts' court in Haywood County, North Carolina, William Closs testified that a scalawag was "a Native born Southern white man who says he is no better than a negro and tells the truth when he says it".
 Some accounts record his testimony as "a native Southern white man, who says that a negro is as good as he is, and tells the truth when he says so".

-By October 1868 a Mississippi newspaper was defining the expression scathingly in terms of Redemption politics.
+By October 1868, a Mississippi newspaper defined the expression scathingly in terms of Redemption politics.
 The term continued to be used as a pejorative by conservative pro-segregationist southerners well into the 20th century.
 But historians commonly use the term to refer to the group of historical actors with no pejorative meaning intended.